Nyquist Shannon Sampling Theorem easy explanation

 N= Number of levels in the quantized sample.

 Shannon Sampling Theorem:

-Shanon derived that in case of a noisy channel the signal can be reconstructed from its discrete form if the data rate is below the maximum data rate.
+Shanon derived that in the case of a noisy channel, the signal can be reconstructed from its discrete form if the data rate is below the maximum data rate.

 Maximum data rate= Hlog2(1+S/N) bits/sec

 Where H = Bandwidth of the channel and S/N = Signal-to-Noise Ratio